notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 * Learned the basic signing and verification workflow following the [guide](https://notaryproject.dev/docs/quickstart-guides/) since Timestamping feature was added on top of existing signing and verification workflows.
 * Installed Notation CLI v1.2.0.
 If not, follow the [installation guides](https://notaryproject.dev/docs/user-guides/installation/).
-* Installed Notation plugins for signing with a KMS (Key Management System), such as AWS Signer or Azure Key Vault.
+* Installed Notation plugins for signing with keys stored in a KMS (Key Management System), such as AWS Signer or Azure Key Vault.
 * A container image or artifact stored in an OCI-compliant registry.

-## Sign artifacts in OCI-compliant registries with trusted timestamps
+## Sign artifacts in OCI-compliant registries using trusted timestamps

-To sign artifacts in OCI-compliant registries with trusted timestamps, you need to select a trusted TSA.
+To sign artifacts in OCI-compliant registries using trusted timestamps, you need to select a trusted TSA.
 There are public TSAs available, such as [DigitCert](https://www.digicert.com/) TSA and [Globalsign](https://www.globalsign.com/en) TSA.
-Since Notation CLI v1.2.0, two flags `--timestamp-url` and `--timestamp-root-cert` were introduced to the `notation sign` command for signing with trusted timestamps.
+Since Notation CLI v1.2.0, two flags `--timestamp-url` and `--timestamp-root-cert` were introduced to the `notation sign` command for signing using trusted timestamps.
 Use the flag `--timestamp-url` to specify the URL of the TSA that you trusted.
 Use the flag `--timestamp-root-cert` to specify the filepath of downloaded root cert file for the trusted TSA.
 The root cert is used as the trust anchor to establish the chain of trust of TSA to protect you from MITM (Man-in-the-Middle) attacks.
 An example command:

 ```shell
 notation sign --timestamp-url <TSA_URL> --timestamp-root-cert <TSA_ROOT_CERT> --key <KEY_NAME> <REFERENCE_TO_ARTIFACT>